 - 6. Teams will be placed in pods for first round battles.
 Pod size will be determined by the number of teams competing. - 7.
 Teams will compete in at least two battles within their pod during the first round. - 8.
-The top two teams from each pod will move on to a single elimination tournament. - 9.
+Depending upon the number of teams at MESA Day, after pod competitions, either a single elimination tournament or group play will be used to determine placements.
+Testing is subject to change prior to MESA Day and MESA will notify all participants. - 9.
 Battles will last until there is only one robot still moving on the battle arena or 3 minutes, whichever comes first. - 10.
 The battle sequence will be: - a.
 Teams enter the game area and place their controllers on the ground. - b.
 Teams place their robots on battle arena when directed by the judge. - c.
 Power up robots (power light on). - d.
 Remove safety devices. - e.
 Establish communication with robot, verify control & non-interference. - f.
 Judge gives 5 second countdown.
 Announces the start of battle. - g.
 Battle continues for 3 minutes or until there is one winner. - h.
 Judge declares battle over. - i.
 All teams turn off controllers and place them on the ground. - j.
 Teams power down robots and reinstall safety devices if possible. - k.
 Teams remove robots and controllers from battle arena and game area.